-Click here for the entire file or go type this url (https://www.bchousing.org/publications/HOP_Program_Framework.pdf) in your web browser to learn more about the program.
+Click here for the entire file or go to this url (https://www.bchousing.org/publications/HOP_Program_Framework.pdf) pdf file in your web browser to learn more about the program.
 The above url was current as of March 4, 2017 so I assume there haven’t been any program changes.
 I have also bolded these words within the document to highlight them: SAFE, SECUR, VIOLEN, and RISK.
 Click here or on the pdf file to learn more about the Federal Government involvement in the program.
+2017-20_Service_Plan

 Within the document it states: “…As of 2014, in some communities, HOP includes additional preventive measures to help individuals and families who are at immediate risk of homelessness due to crisis or transition.
 This enhancement, the Homeless Prevention Program (HPP), includes additional rental supplements and supports that specifically target people leaving the corrections and hospital systems, women who have experienced violence or are at risk of violence, youth (including those leaving the care system), and people of Aboriginal descent. … ii. $450 (if receiving HPP enhancement rental supplements)”